 Marketing promotion is all about repetition, so the more time you spend on it and the frequency of your communications will dictate the demand you’ll drive to your business.
 Get on your social media accounts and start promoting 1-2 weeks beforehand.
 By tracking likes, shares and comments, you’ll get a sense for the expected crowd, so you can anticipate covers and turns, schedule additional staff, and get your patrons excited for what you have planned.

 Tip: Create a contest to share across your social media profiles: Ask followers to share your Facebook event, tag their friends in your Instagram post, or tweet using a special hashtag like #CincodeMayoYourRestaurant.
 This will help you track entries and choose a winner.
 As for the prize, make sure it’s relevant to the event.
-For example, the person with the most shares and likes gets a free plate of nachos and a branded sombrero.
+For example, the person with the most shares and likes gets a free order of enchiladas.
 Be sure to clarify that the prize is to be claimed on the night of your event.

 Whether you’re a multi-level restaurant, a quiet cafe, or a busy food truck, you can gain inspiration from the vast array of delicious Mexican recipes.
 Add a special selection of apps, or have all of your daily specials include Mexican ingredients.
 Whether you choose to add a taco to your food truck’s menu for the day, or do a full out Mexican-inspired prix-fixe, encourage your customers to celebrate by trying something new.

 Think about what your restaurant is known for.
 Do you have a kickin’ pulled pork sandwich or make the best green juice in town?
 Weave Mexican influence into what your menu’s strengths are to give customers a reason to celebrate with you.
 A featured pulled pork taco or limited edition green juice margarita will give your menu a celebratory feel and can help get new faces in the door.